 The Bradford County Correctional Facility Inmate List is an online list of persons who have been arrested and are in custody, including custody status, bail amount, and visiting schedule.
 Also, you can get info about anybody processed or discharged in the past 24-hour period.
 Inmates are shown in alphabetical order by their last name.
 You can find the information fast if you enter their name, birth date, or inmate ID Number.

 If the person you’re searching for is in another jail you will want to check our Pennsylvania county jail guide: List of all jails in Pennsylvania

 A mugshot, or booking photograph, is the photo taken by the police during jail intake processing.
-A mugshot is make of one full face and a side-view photo.
+A mugshot is made up of one full face photo and a side-view photo.
 Your full name and intake number will be in the mugshot, and they are kept on file.

 How To Get Your Mugshot Removed